A Fefferman-Stein inequality for the Carleson operator: Introduction

-The goal of this paper is to extend \eqref{WPineq} to a broad class of maximally modulated Calderón-Zygmund operators studied previously by Grafakos, Martell and Soria \cite{GMS} and Di Plinio and Lerner \cite{DiPL}.
+Our goal is to extend \eqref{WPineq} to a broad class of maximally modulated Calderón--Zygmund operators studied previously by Grafakos, Martell and Soria \cite{GMS} and Di Plinio and Lerner \cite{DiPL}.
 Let $\Phi=\{\phi_\alpha\}_{\alpha \in A}$ be a family of real-valued measurable functions indexed by an arbitrary set $A$.
-Then the maximally modulated Calderón-Zygmund operator $T^{\Phi}$ is defined by
+The \textit{maximally modulated Calderón--Zygmund} operator $T^{\Phi}$ is defined by